martincooper/java-datatable/README.md

 ## Adding / Updating / Deleting rows.
 Individual rows and field values in the table can be modified.
-As the implementation is fully immutable, any add /remove / update / delete operation will return a new table with the changes applied leaving the original unchanged.
+As the implementation is fully immutable, any add / remove / update / delete operation will return a new table with the changes applied leaving the original unchanged.

 The examples below assume a table with 4 columns of type [String, Integer, Boolean, Double].